-(1) There are small threshold ranges in which the algorithm terminates with a much smaller subgraph than the network or the database because no new nodes can be added.
+(1) There are combinations of thresholds for each of the connections at which the algorithm terminates with a subgraph that is much smaller than the network or the database because no new nodes can be added.
 Lower thresholds lead to an exponential growth of the subgraph until it covers the whole network or database.

-(2) A minimum size of the seed is necessary for the subgraph to grow at all.
+(2) A minimum size of the seed (which depends on the region of the network) is necessary for the subgraph to grow at all.